AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

 > mlagents-learn config/myconfig.yaml  --env=env/TEMP/TestFixedRoller --run-id=<run-identifier> --env-args=FIXED_CURIOSITY

--Hypeparameters can be adjusted in myconfig.yaml
+- Hypeparameters can be adjusted in myconfig.yaml

 - --env refers to the location of the environment executable